SyedIsTesting/binddns/README.md

 # binddnsserverinstall
 Run the 1_install_bind_server file as root <br>
-copy named.conf to /etc/named.conf <br>
-edit /etc/named.conf and update the ip address and subnets to the correct ones and the zone <br>
+edit /etc/named.conf and update the ip address and subnets to the correct ones and the zones <br>
 copy db.hassnat.co.uk to /var/named/data/db.hassnat.co.uk and rename it to db.zonename <br>
 edit db.zonename to update the correct zone information <br>
 edit 2_finalise_bind_server and add the correct information thats previously been configured and run <br>